-Dr. Hardy recently assumed the role as Medical Director of the Living Water Community Clinic.
+Dr. Hardy is Medical Director of the Living Water Community Clinic.
 Dr. Hardy is a cardiovascular medicine physician at UVA Health System.
 His expertise includes arrhythmias, hardening of the arteries (atherosclerosis), coronary artery disease, heart attacks, high blood pressure (hypertension), high cholesterol, and high triglycerides (hyperlipidemia).
-Dr. Hardy graduated from Tulane University, and completd his residency at University of Virginia.
+Dr. Hardy graduated from Tulane University, and completed his residency at University of Virginia.
 He completed his fellowship in cardiology at Penn State Milton S. Hershey Medical Center.
 Dr. Hardy is dedicated to giving back to his community and volunteers as provider at Clinics.

 Elizabeth A. Sullivan, FNP, MSN, RN

 Elizabeth Sullivan practices at UVA Primary Care in Locust Grove.
 She graduated from St. Francis Hospital School of Nursing in 1976 and from St. Joseph’s College in 1995 with a BSN and in 2000 with a MSN Family Nurse Practitioner.
 Since coming to the Locust Grove Campus, she is well loved and respected by her patients and the surrounding counties.
 Mrs. Sullivan is very involved in this community in which she lives and serves.
 She is a great inspiration and it is a great blessing to Living Water Community Clinic to have Elizabeth Sullivan caring for our patients.

 Margo works at Rapidan Medical Center in Locust Grove.
 She received her Bachelor of Health Science degree and certification as a physician assistant from James Madison University in 2003.
 She has spent her entire physician assistant career in primary and urgent care setting.